Consumed REST Services

 You can check the response of your request in the Response data tab.

-If you want to use the response to create an entity in your domain model, navigate to the Response structure tab, which displays a preview of the response data.
+If the response is in JSON format and you want to use the response to create an entity, open the Response structure tab, which displays a preview of the response data:

 The entity name is prefilled, but you can change it to a custom name.
 To create an entity, do the following: